Major other OpenAI

 May 10, 2026 — 08:05 UTC

-Also covers: Anthropic
+Also in this story: Anthropic

 OpenAI has significantly increased the pricing for its latest language model, GPT-5.5, with costs rising by 49 to 92 percent compared to GPT-5.4, depending on the length of the input.
 This price hike comes as the company prepares for a potential IPO, reflecting a broader trend in the AI industry where competitors, like Anthropic, are also raising prices for their models, such as Opus 4.7.
 The timing of these changes is critical as companies look to maximize revenue in a competitive market.